 - LastPass: The popular password management service LastPass has varying degrees of functionality on each of these phones.
-Some of the devices allow you to log into the service using your fingerprint, others will auto-populate passwords into apps and websites for you, and the Pixel will let you do both.
+Some of the devices allow you to log into the service using your fingerprint, others will auto-populate passwords into apps and websites for you.

 - Stock Security Center App: If you're security-minded, it's good to have a centralized app that helps you handle all of your phone's security needs.
-The Blackberry PRIV and Blackphone offer such security center apps, which give you an overview of your phone's security health and allow you to easily tweak important security settings, among other things.
+For example, the DTEK security platform gives you an overview of your phone's security health and allows you to easily tweak important security settings, among other things.

 - Bug Bounties: Device manufacturers will usually offer a cash prize for anyone who can find glaring weaknesses in their phone's software, effectively crowd-sourcing the process of discovering and closing security loopholes.
 With a higher bounty, people will generally be more motivated to find these bugs.
 Some companies invite only trusted bug reporters to earn a bounty (depicted as "Closed" in the above chart), while others will let anybody report bugs and claim the bounty (shown as "Open" here).

-Our first requirement in choosing these phones was that they all had to be available for sale in the United States.
+Our first requirement in choosing these phones was that they all had to be available for sale in the United States from a major carrier or from the manufacturer.
 Secondly, for a phone to make this list, it had to be encrypted by default to ensure that your data is protected against external access.

 Another requirement was that the phones all offered granular permission management, which allows you to revoke an app's permission to access certain features like your camera and microphone.
 Then, to ensure that your data remains safe even when your phone is lost or stolen, we only selected phones with remote lock and wipe capabilities.